oddlama/vane/README.md

 #### Custom enchantments

+While vane's API allows enchantments to be acquired using the enchanting table, most (TODO all??) enchantments from this plugin will be acquired by treasure or crafting, for the simple reason that late-game enchanting is too easy, and therefore not well suited for giving out valuable traits (like *Angel* or *Unbreakable*).

 - [x] Seamless integration of custom enchantments (with [API](TODO)!)
   - (as of 1.16.2) Showing enchantment names inside the enchantment table doesn't work due to protocol limitations.
 Names will be blank.
 - [x] Client side translations for custom items and enchantments

 - [x] Wings: Occasionally boost your elytra mid-air by sneaking
+- [x] Careless: Tilling long grass will remove it and till the block below
+- [x] Rake: Tilling farmland again will till the nearest block around it.
+Use multiple times to slowly create a circle.
+Works in combination with Careless to till grass with long grass on top.
+- [x] Seeding: Right click your crops to plant crops of the same type around them.
+Use multiple times to create a circle.
+- [x] Take Off: Double jump to start gliding with your elytra and receive a small boost.
+- [x] Hell Bent: Don't hurt your head when flying into a wall.
+Again.
+- [x] Grappling Hook: Finally put your fishing rod to good use!
+- [x] Leafchopper: Remove leaves instantly with your axe.
+Leaves will drop items as if they decayed naturally.
+- [x] Angel: A legendary enchantment to accelerate your elytra while pressing shift!
+Gives a more natural feeling than using rockets.
+(Replaces *Wings*)
+- [x] Unbreakable: Well...
+A legendary enchantment for truly unbreakable items.
+Extremely rare.
+(Replaces *Unbreaking* and *Mending*)

 #### Unique features